3 Best Pistol Lights for Home Defense [2021 Expert Review]

 For home defense, check your home layout and find the longest distances you're likely to engage.

-If the attacker is in lower light conditions, like a night burglary, it will take less lux to blind them.
+If the attacker is in darker conditions, like a night burglary, it takes less lux to blind them.

 Shock resistant to 1m or more.